 All wages of a Connecticut resident are subject to the state’s income tax, even when the resident works outside of the state.
 However, in those cases, Connecticut income tax must be withheld only to the extent the Connecticut tax exceeds the amount withheld by the other jurisdiction.

-Connecticut's sales tax on the retail sale, lease or rental of most goods increased July 1, 2011, from 6 percent to 6.35 percent.
+Connecticut’s sales tax on the retail sale, lease or rental of most goods increased July 1, 2011, from 6% to 6.35%.

-Also effective July 1, 2011: A new luxury sales tax of 7 percent applies to purchases of most motor vehicles costing more than $50,000; boats costing more than $100,000; jewelry (real and imitation) costing more than $5,000; and apparel and footwear costing more than $1,000.
+Effective July 1, 2015, the state luxury sales tax increased from 7% to 7.75%.
+It applies to purchases of most motor vehicles costing more than $50,000; jewelry (real and imitation) costing more than $5,000; and apparel and footwear costing more than $1,000.
 The clothing tax also applies to handbags, luggage, umbrellas, wallets or watches costing more than $1,000.

 Beginning July 1, 2011, a variety of services also are taxed.
 Among the services now taxed are airport valet parking, yoga instruction, motor vehicle storage and towing, spa treatments and pet grooming, and boarding and obedience services.